UN Sustainable Development Challenge

-Ten finalists will be selected by early April and invited to present their ideas to a panel of judges at Seton Hall University on Friday April 21, 2017 with a reception to follow.
+Ten finalists will be selected by late March and invited to present their ideas to a panel of judges at Seton Hall University with a reception to follow.
 Finalists who cannot come to campus can participate via Skype.

-All submitters are welcome to attend the Challenge presentations on April 21 as well as the reception to follow.
-Make a weekend out of it and join us for Open House on Sunday, April 23, 2017 at 9:00 am.
+All submitters are welcome to attend the Challenge presentations on April 24, 2020, as well as the reception to follow.

 Step 3: Win Prizes and Recognition!